 Do parent trustees have the same status and responsibilities as other trustees?

 Parent trustees have equal rights and status with all other trustees.
-They should take part in all aspects of the work of the governing body.
+They should take part in all aspects of the work of the Trust Board.

 How do parent trustees represent the views of all Bishop Ramsey parents?